About the University

 The Oregon Institute of Technology (Oregon Tech) is an institution founded on the principles of excellence through hands-on knowledge.
 We believe in giving students a rigorous, practical education while applying cutting-edge concepts for real-world solutions.

-This real-world focus gives our students a competitive edge: 95 percent are either employed or enrolled in graduate school within six months after graduation.
-Year after year, our baccalaureate graduates earn excellent starting salaries.
-New graduates earn an average starting salary of $56,000 per year.
+As Oregon's polytechnic university, we take pride in our mission to deliver technology education; we continually partner with industry leaders to ensure that our programs and classes adapt to new technology and prepare students for today's and tomorrow's workforce demands.
+This real-world focus gives our students a competitive edge: 97 percent are either employed or enrolled in graduate school within six months after graduation, with an average starting salary of $60,000 per year.
 We also attribute this to our dedicated professors, who provide personalized attention and are genuinely invested in their students' learning.
-A total enrollment of about 5,200 allows for an intimate campus environment distinguished by small classes and a student-to-faculty ratio of 20:1.
-This personal approach provides many benefits of a prestigious private education at a public price.
+A total enrollment of almost 5,400 allows for an intimate campus environment distinguished by small classes and a student-to-faculty ratio of 15:1.
+This personal approach leads to high student achievement and career success.